yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 {{< imgdisplay src="images/cov-me-with-boq.jpg" width="600" >}}

 Not any Singapore-registered aircraft though, just this one.
-I did all of these, just for the short opportunity to fly the only SG-registered Cessna 172 in the world and share the joy with passengers.
+I did all of these, just for the short opportunity to fly the only SG-registered Cessna 172 in the world and share the joys with my passengers.
 It's a plane many Singaporeans pilots earned their initial wings on.
 Now I believe, that is a tail number worth writing in my logbook on.

 Many thanks to the best SFC instructor Jezreel for helping me throughout the process to get my CoV.